xavierign/FaCells/README.md

 The FaCells.
 An Exploratory Study about LSTM Layers on Face Sketches Classifiers.
 Code implementing the paper www.arxiv.link

-1. uncompress the zip file in the root directory, total 15.1 Gb.
+1. uncompress this [zip](https://drive.google.com/file/d/1lH0iecda0t8TbYgosPnoHYhcGVFl8Afk/view?usp=sharing) file in the root directory, total 15.1 Gb.
 It will create a folder named 'data' with the input draws, the model, and predictions pre-calculated.
 2. install requirements.txt
 3. see the initial_script.ipynb with the following lines.